Dean: Barbara James

 - Any cognate course taken off campus during the time the student is enrolled at Southern (academic year or summer) must be approved by the Dean of the SON.

 Pre-licensure AS and BSN

 - Acceptance to Southern Adventist University.

 - Application to the SON. (see SON Undergraduate Handbook).
 Program reapplication may be individually considered only if the student has subsequent, substantive, improved academic performance over at least two semesters and meets admission requirements.
 There is no guarantee of readmission.

 - A cumulative grade point average of 2.50 on a 4.00 scale.

 - Completion of specified requirements as set forth by the SON relating to the individual applicant.

 - Recommendation from course faculty for any course(s) failed.

-- An interview before a faculty panel.
+- An interview before a faculty panel may be required.